wp-plugins/grabpress/README.txt

 == Changelog ==

+= 3.0.1 =
+*Features:*

+*Bug Fixes:*
+ * GBPS-642	Published video posts are not showing any videos for old Autoposter posts

 = 3.0.0 =
 *Features:*

- * GBPS-476	As a publisher, I need all Jetpack and WordPress connection setup steps removed from the WordPress settings GrabPress page
+ * GBPS-476	As a publisher, I need all v2.4 Jetpack and WordPress connection setup steps removed from the WordPress settings GrabPress page
  * GBPS-478	As a publisher, I want to navigate GrabPress with Video Feeds page, instead of Autoposter
  * GBPS-479	As a publisher, I want my GrabPress dashboard to show information about my Catalog API feeds
  * GBPS-480	As a publisher, I want to be able to browse my feeds and create a post from the 'Select a Video From Feeds' tab in the Video Feeds Page